Johannes Hendriks: Biography

-27, 1979, for the Diocese of Rotterdam.
-From 1979 to 1981 he was the Deputy Rector in Den Haag, Netherlands.
+29, 1979, for the Diocese of Rotterdam.
+From 1979 to 1981 he was assistant parish priest in Den Haag, Netherlands.
 He then continued his studies at the Pontifical Gregorian University, obtaining his Doctorate in Canon Law (J.C.D.).
 During this period, he lived at the Pontifical Dutch College.
-From 1987 to 1997, he was pastor in Haastrecht, Netherlands.
+From 1987 to 1997, he was in charge of the parish of Haastrecht, Netherlands.
 In 1997, he was appointed Vice-Rector, and in 1998, Rector, of the Seminary of the Diocese of Haarlem-Amsterdam, where he also teaches Canon Law.
 In 2005, he was awarded the title "Chaplain of His Holiness", the lowest grade of Monsignor.
-He is also the Canon of the Cathedral Chapter of Haarlem-Amsterdam and a member of the Diocesan Council of Priests.
-He is also a consultant to the Sacred Congregation for the Clergy in the Roman Curia.
+He became also the Canon of the Cathedral Chapter of Haarlem-Amsterdam and a member of the Diocesan Council of Priests.
+Until 2022 he was also a consultant to the Sacred Congregation for the Clergy in the Roman Curia.